Salvation Army Congress Hall, Perth

 The Salvation Army Congress Hall is a heritage-listed building in Perth, Western Australia, built for and initially occupied by the Salvation Army.
-Located at 69 Murray Street, it was built in 192930 in the Inter-War Georgian architectural style.
-The foundation stone was laid on 3 August 1929 by the governor, Sir William Campion.
+Located at 69 Murray Street, it was built in 1929–1930 in the Inter-War Georgian architectural style.
+The foundation stone was laid on 3 August 1929 by the governor, William Campion.

 The Salvation Army sold the property in 1991.